-PAN supports program and implementation science research at local, regional, provincial and national levels by collaborating with HIV- and HCV-focused partners and organizations in learning about and applying evaluation tools and program science to guide all stages of programming, from planning and development through to modifying for improvement.
+PAN supports program and implementation science research at local, regional, provincial and national levels by collaborating with HIV and hepatitis C focused partners and organizations in learning about and applying evaluation tools and program science to guide all stages of programming, from planning and development through to modifying for improvement.

 Current PAN Research Projects

 PAN participates in a number of community-based research initiatives.
 These include: